 The Board of the Corporation approved a say on pay advisory vote policy with respect to executive officers.
-The Corporation's approach to executive compensation was approved by 95.86% of the shareholders at the May 12, 2022 Annual General and Special Meeting.
-The purpose of the say on pay advisory vote is to provide shareholders with the opportunity to vote at each annual shareholders meeting on the Corporation's approach to executive compensation, as described under Section 5 Statement of Executive Compensation of the Circular, explaining the Corporation's approach to executive compensation and the details of the compensation program and practices.
+The Corporation's approach to executive compensation was approved by 70.45% of the shareholders at the May 11, 2023 Annual General and Special Meeting.
+The purpose of the say on pay advisory vote is to provide shareholders with the opportunity to vote at each annual shareholders meeting on the Corporation's approach to executive compensation, as described under Section 5 Statement of Executive Compensation of the Circular, explaining the Corporation's approach to executive compensation and the details of the compensation plan and practices.
 This disclosure has been approved by the Board on the recommendation of the Human Resources Committee (the "HR Committee").
 At the Meeting, shareholders will be asked to vote on the following advisory resolution:

-"Resolved, on an advisory basis and not to diminish the role and responsibilities of the Board, that the shareholders accept the Corporation's approach to executive compensation disclosed in the Circular furnished in advance of the 2023 Annual General Meeting of Shareholders".
+"Resolved, on an advisory basis and not to diminish the role and responsibilities of the Board, that the shareholders accept the Corporation's approach to executive compensation disclosed in the Circular furnished in advance of the 2024 Annual General Meeting of Shareholders".

 The vote being advisory, the results will not be binding on the Board.
 However, the Board will consider the outcome of the vote when reviewing and approving future executive compensation policies and decisions.
+The Statement on Executive Compensation in section 5 of this Proxy Circular describes various changes introduced in Fiscal 2023.